rofernan42/Get_next_line/README.md

 ```
 * If no argument: standard input
 * If 1 argument: use single fd
-* If 2 arguments: use 2 fd.
+* If 2 arguments: use 2 fd
-* Possibility to use more arguments for multi fd tests.
+* Possibility to use more arguments for multi fd tests